soraiareis/oca-java-8/src/main/java/_4_chapter/readme.md

 - A `lambda expression` is a block of code that gets passed around.
 - A `lambda expression` is like a method that you can pass as if it were a variable.

+- Functional interface should only have one abstract method.
+- It is optional to include default and static methods.
+- It is optional to have @FunctionalInterface annotation.

 ### Lambda Syntax
 - The simplest lambda expression you can write is (they are equivalent):
   ```